Tõnis Kint: Life after the wars

 From 1928 to 1932, Kint was Head of the Agricultural Bookkeeping Department.
-From 1932 to 1938, he served as Assistant and Managing Director of the department.
+From 1932 to 1938, he served as Assistant and managing director of the department.
 From 1938 to 1940, he was Director of the Chamber of Agriculture.
 In 1940, he put up a candidacy on the Riigivolikogu elections as one of the counter-candidates of the "Estonian Working People's Union."
 His candidacy was deleted with other counter-candidacies.
 During the German occupation was director of the market management department in the Eesti Omavalitsus (Estonian Self-Government), he was released due to conflicts with the occupation power.
 Thereafter lived in his father's farm and worked in the Estonian Consumers' Centre.

 In 1944, Kint escaped to Sweden.
-From 1945 to 1949 was employed at the Uppsala Agricultural University (at Ultuna) as archive assistant, 1945-51 an agricultural adviser in the Stockholm County, and in 1951-1975 a researcher for the Swedish Agricultural Union (Landbrukarnas Riksförbund) and in its Agricultural Economics Research Institute (Jordbrukets Utredningsinstitut), in 1957 Editor-in-Chief of the "Teataja" newspaper.
+From 1945 to 1949 was employed at the Uppsala Agricultural University (at Ultuna) as archive assistant, 1945-51 an agricultural adviser in the Stockholm County, and in 1951-1975 a researcher for the Swedish Agricultural Union (Landbrukarnas Riksförbund) and in its Agricultural Economics Research Institute (Jordbrukets Utredningsinstitut), in 1957 editor-in-chief of the newspaper Teataja.
 He resigned from this job in 1975.

 From 1950 he was a Member of the Board and later an Honorary Member of the Agricultural Union of Free Estonians.
 From 1971 to 1975, he was Chairman of the Estonian National Council, Honorary Member and Honorary Chairman of the Estonian Agronomists' Society in Sweden and Honorary Member of the Swedish Society for the Development of Rural Regions (Sällskapet för Landbygdsutveckling).

 In 1983 the Polish government-in-exile awarded to him the Chevalier of the Polish Order of Restitution (Order Odrodzenia Polski).

 Kint had many publications in the field of agriculture.
 He also published his memoirs, and the book The Broad Tracked Armour Train No. 2 in the War of Liberty with Edvin Reinvaldt.